pupeno/random_unique_id/README.md

         bundle install
         appraisal
         appraisal rake test
+1. Add items to the changelog, both in the README and the CHANGELOG file.
 1. Commit your changes (`git commit -am "Add some feature"`)
 1. Push to the branch (`git push origin my-new-feature`)
 1. Create new Pull Request